juandavidzuluaga/doc-otobo-admin/content/processes-automation/web-services.rst

    - Error

 Validity
    Set the validity of this resource.
-Each resource can be used in OTOBO only, if this field is set to *valid*.
+Resources can only be used in OTOBO if this field is set to *valid*.
 Setting this field to *invalid* or *invalid-temporarily* will disable the use of the resource.

 Provider Web Service Settings